DeXP/nuklear_cross/Readme.md

 - Are main loop function usage required?
 - Only for Emscripten.
 You can organize main loop as you want if you do not plannig to make a web version.

+## Updating Nuklear files
+The library aims to use vanilla Nuklear.h and driver files from [demo](https://github.com/vurtun/nuklear/tree/master/demo) folder.
+So in general case you can just replace file by file from [Nuklear](https://github.com/vurtun/nuklear) repo.
+By the way, the API in demos can be changed.
+In that case frontend will stop work.
+Also, there can some functionality, not yet added to Nuklear's main repo.
+Also, drivers can need some small fixes.
+The path of `stb_image.h` in `nuklear_xlib.h` for example.

 ## Credits:
 Developed by Dmitry Hrabrov a.k.a.
 DeXPeriX and every direct or indirect contributor to the GitHub.